charan333777/bot-web-application/README.md

  ### bot.sln:
-this is plays an important role in CI part where it contains all the connection between the projects Like databases, bussiness logic, and so on but in our project we don’t need it because we are using only one project we can just use
+this is plays an important role in CI part where it contains all the connection between the projects Like databases, bussiness logic, and so on but in our project we don’t need it because we are using only one project we can just use direct .csproj file

 ### appsettings.json :
  This file mainly contains the credentials of the environment ( where to deploy the application) it is very usefull when we are working with multi-environments

 ### botapp.csproj:
  In this project for CI part this is the single most important file to built artifact.
-It tell what to use like frame work , location of the files and there dependences and so on based on the project requirement this file helps to built artifact in this case it helps MSbuilt to how Built artifacts
+It tell what to use like frame work , location of the files and there dependences and so on based on the project requirement, This file helps to built artifact in this case it helps MSbuilt to how Built artifacts

 ### program.cs :
-this file consist instructions how it the application work (it’s more like an engine)
+this file consist instructions how  the application work (it’s more like an engine)

 ### Startup.cs :
  this is same as program.cs file which is used to set the application and runs it.
-  In this project we are using both using sartup.cs  and program.cs
+  In this project we are using both sartup.cs and program.cs

-This is a basic view of our project and how it works
+This is the basic view of our project and how it works

 ## Technologies Used
 - ASP.NET Core MVC